amiralipour/Aerial-Intelligence/README.md

 # Aerial-Intelligence
-Here is my solution for the Aerial Intelligence data science challenge.
+Here is my solution for the Aerial Intelligence data science challenge.<br />
 I used python with pre-existing libraries such as numpy, sktlearn and Pandas.
 Using Pandas the csv files were read and stored in the form of data frames.
 To aggregate different sources with similar indexes and features, First I created a new feature called ('ID') which is basically the year, state and county of each entry.
 Then both entries where aggregated into one single data frame.